The Corporate Tax Planning Law Review: Canada

 Corporations must pay monthly instalments on account of income taxes (quarterly for small CCPCs), and must pay the balance due by the end of the second month following the taxation year-end (third month for small CCPCs).
 While not all corporate taxpayers are audited, any taxpayer may be selected for audit.
 Large corporations rated as high risk by the CRA (based on industry, record, etc.) typically are audited annually.

-The normal period for reassessing a corporation is four years (three years for CCPCs) after the initial assessment of taxes, but longer periods are permitted for certain types of income, if misrepresentations are made, for transactions with non-arm's-length non-residents, and to accommodate loss carry-backs and similar adjustments.
-A corporation that disagrees with an assessment or reassessment may object (generally within 90 days).
-If the objection is upheld, the taxpayer may take the dispute to the Tax Court of Canada, from which an appeal to the Federal Court of Appeal is available, as of right.
+The statutory limitation period for reassessing a corporation is four years (three years for CCPCs) after the initial assessment of tax, but longer periods are permitted for certain types of income, transactions with non-arm's-length non-residents, and to accommodate loss carry-backs and similar adjustments.
+In certain circumstances in which misrepresentations are made, the limitation period is vitiated altogether.
+A corporation that disagrees with an assessment or reassessment of tax may object (generally, within 90 days).
+If the assessment or reassessment is upheld, the taxpayer may take the dispute to the Tax Court of Canada, from which an appeal to the Federal Court of Appeal is available, as of right.
 Thereafter, the appeal may be heard (with leave) by the Supreme Court of Canada.

-Tax clearance certificates are required where a non-resident disposes of taxable Canadian property.
-In the absence of this certificate, the purchaser is obligated to withhold a portion of the purchase price of the property and remit it on the non-resident's behalf.
-In general terms, taxable Canadian property is now limited to Canadian-situated real property (including mineral resource properties, oil and gas properties, and timber limits) and shares and partnership or trust interests that, at any time in the 60-month period preceding the disposition, derived more than 50 per cent of their value from such property.
+Tax clearance certificates are generally required where a non-resident disposes of taxable Canadian property.
+Where such a certificate is required and has not been obtained by the vendor, the purchaser is obligated to withhold a portion of the purchase price of the property and remit it on behalf of the non-resident's Canadian tax liability.
+In general terms, taxable Canadian property is limited to Canadian-situated real property (including mineral resource properties, oil and gas properties, and timber limits) and shares and partnership or trust interests that, at any time in the 60-month period preceding the disposition, derived more than 50 per cent of their value from such property.
+It also includes property used or held in the course of carrying on a business in Canada and inventory and certain intangible property of such a business.

-In certain cases, an applicable bilateral income tax treaty may provide relief from taxation.
-In addition to obtaining a clearance certificate, a non-resident that disposes of taxable Canadian property must file a Canadian income tax return reporting the disposition.
+In certain cases, an applicable bilateral income tax treaty may provide relief from taxation and the requirement to obtain a clearance certificate.
+A non-resident that disposes of taxable Canadian property generally must file a Canadian income tax return reporting the disposition.

 iii International tax

 A corporation will be deemed resident in Canada if it is incorporated in a Canadian jurisdiction.
 However, a corporation incorporated outside Canada may be resident in Canada if its central management and control is exercised in Canada.
 Central management and control is generally exercised where the board of directors has its meetings.
-Tiebreaker rules in Canada's treaties may determine in which of two jurisdictions a corporation is resident if it is otherwise unclear.
+Tiebreaker rules in Canada's treaties may determine the jurisdiction in which a corporation is resident if it would otherwise be considered to be resident in more than one country.
 For example, under the Canada–United States Income Tax Convention (1980), a corporation otherwise resident in both Canada and the United States will be deemed resident in its jurisdiction of incorporation; otherwise the competent authorities must decide.
 Under the Canada–United Kingdom Income Tax Convention, the competent authorities must decide in all cases.
 Other treaties may default to the place of effective management and control of the corporation.

 Branch or permanent establishment